-The script describes how to use eigenvalue analysis to determine the longitudinal flying qualities (long-period phugoid mode and short-period mode) for an aircraft modeled in Simulink.
+The script describes how to use eigenvalue analysis to determine the longitudinal flying qualities (long-period phugoid mode and short-period mode) and lateral-directional flying qualities (Dutch roll mode, roll mode, and spiral mode) for an aircraft modeled in Simulink.

-As you run the script, when applicable, the results of the runs display to the right.
+As you run the script, when applicable, the results of the runs display inline.

 Aerospace Blockset provides these templates:

+flightControl6DOFAirframeTemplate — This template uses a six degree-of-freedom airframe configured for linearization and quality analysis.
+For initialization, the template uses the de Havilland Beaver airframe parameters.

-flightControl3DOFAirframeTemplate — This template uses a three degree-of-freedom longitudinal airframe configured for linearization and handling quality analysis.
+flightControl3DOFAirframeTemplate — This template uses a 3 degree-of-freedom longitudinal airframe configured for linearization and quality analysis.
 For initialization, the template uses Sky Hogg airframe parameters.

-flightControl6DOFAirframeTemplate — This template uses a six degree-of-freedom airframe configured for linearization and handling quality analysis using.
-For initialization, the template uses the DeHavilland Beaver airframe parameters.